 FYI—During this trip sunrise is approximately 7:30 am with sunset approximately 8:15 pm

-Day 1 (Tuesday September 14) Arrival day.
+Day 1 (Friday September 15) Arrival day.
 For those traveling from a far time zone, we suggest perhaps arriving a day or two earlier to acclimatize to the time change.
-We are happy to provide hotel options and potential activities
+We are happy to provide hotel options and potential activities.

 Arrive on your own to Ted Stevens Anchorage International Airport (ANC) Anchorage, AK.
 Please arrive no later than 3 pm.
 Transfer on a free shuttle to our hotel as you arrive.
 At 4:00 pm we meet at our hotel for a meet and greet, orientation for the trip and a pre-workshop classroom instruction on wildlife and landscape photography followed by dinner.